 Many physiotherapists specialising in working with elderly people belong to AGILE, the professional network of chartered physiotherapists working with older people.
 They continually develop the necessary skills to manage the complex needs of older people.

-An elderly person might encounter a physiotherapist in a number of settings.
-In hospital for treatment or for diagnosis, they may be seen by a physio in that service such as a cardiac clinic, pulmonary rehabilitation, a neurological or stroke unit or an outpatient clinic.
+As an elderly person you might encounter a physiotherapist in a number of settings.
+In hospital for treatment or for diagnosis, you may be seen by a physio in that service such as a cardiac clinic, pulmonary rehabilitation, a neurological or stroke unit or an outpatient clinic.

-The initial assessment is split into two parts, the subjective examination (mostly talking) and the objective examination (testing the person’s abilities).
+The initial attendance is always an assessment, as the physio needs to identify the problems and start to formulate a plan.
+Some treatment is usually also started during the initial appointment.
+The assessment is split into two parts, the subjective examination (mostly talking) and the objective examination (testing the person’s abilities).

 The subjective examination goes through the problems the person is having, how they started, how long they have existed and what makes them better and worse.
 It also covers the medical history of other conditions that the person may be suffering from, as this is very common in working with older people.